Protein: Seafood, Halibut

 It’s ok to eat fish because they don’t have any feelings. -Kurt Cobain

 This Bacon Wrapped Halibut Cheek recipe is super easy, very customizable, and makes for a perfect appetizer.
+Can’t find halibut cheeks?
+No worries, just cube up some halibut and proceed.
+These grilled halibut bites are great no matter how you make them.

 Making the Bacon Wrapped Halibut Cheeks